-The curvature tensor $R_R$ calculated from the above metric $g^R_{ij}$ is again a complicated expression like in Weinhold case.
+The curvature tensor $R_R$ calculated from the above metric $g^R_{ij}$ is again a complicated expression like in the Weinhold case.
 The obtained curvature function is plotted against entropy $S$ to study the critical behavior (figure \ref{Ruppeiner RS} and \ref{CriticalR}).

-The figure (\ref{CriticalR}) shows that at the critical point $P_c=0.207$, there are multiple divergence around $S=0.06$ and $S=0.48$, which does not correspond to the critical value of entropy $(S=0.32)$.
+The figure \ref{CriticalR} shows that at the critical point $P_c=0.207$, there are multiple divergence around $S=0.06$ and $S=0.48$, which does not correspond to the critical value of entropy $(S=0.32)$.
 From these multiple singularities for curvature scalar, it is difficult to identify the critical points from Ruppeiner geometry.
-But it is interesting that Ruppeiner geometry indicates a phase transition even though it cannot identify the exact transition points (\ref{Ruppeiner RS}), like Weinhold geometry.
-This kind of anomalies were found in Kehagias-Sfetsos black hole \cite{GTDJanke2010} and in Gauss-Bonnet Born-Infeld massive gravity theories \cite{Hendi2016,Hendi2015}.
-In both Weinhold and Ruppeiner geometries we note that, the number of divergence points reduces of curvature scalar decreases when the pressure increases and gradually dissapear.
+But, interestingly, Ruppeiner geometry indicates a phase transition even though it cannot identify the exact transition points (\ref{Ruppeiner RS}), like Weinhold geometry.
+This kind of anomaly was found in Kehagias-Sfetsos black hole \cite{GTDJanke2010}, Gauss-Bonnet Born-Infeld massive gravity theories \cite{Hendi2016, Hendi2015} and Einstein-Maxwell-dilaton black hole \citep{Wang2018}.
+In both Weinhold and Ruppeiner geometries, we note that the number of divergence points reduces of curvature scalar decreases when the pressure increases and gradually disappear.